-On November 5, 2015, the Parent Company signed an agreement to sell 100.00% of Charter Ping An to AXA Philippines for \$\frac{1}{2}\$.30 billion, subject to closing conditions that are usual and customary.
+On November 5, 2015, the Parent Company signed an agreement to sell 100.00% of Charter Ping An to AXA Philippines for P2.30 billion, subject to closing conditions that are usual and customary.
 The sale is expected to be completed in 2016.

 PFRS 5 requires assets and liabilities of Charter Ping An, together with the results of operations of a disposal group, to be classified separately from continuing operations.
-As a result, GT Capital reclassified all the assets, liabilities, and accumulated other comprehensive income to 'Assets of disposal group classified as held-for-sale', 'Liabilities of disposal group classified as held-for-sale' and 'Reserve of disposal group classified as held-for-sale', respectively, in the statement of financial position.
+As a result, GT Capital reclassified all the assets, liabilities, and accumulated other comprehensive income to 'Assets of disposal group classified as held-for-sale', 'Liabilities of disposal group classified as held-for-sale', respectively, in the statement of financial position.